raspberrypilearning/blender-marble/en/step_5.md

 --- task ---

-Untick 'Direct' and 'Indirect' with the 'Bake' area of the 'Render Properties' tab.
+In the 'Bake' menu, untick 'Direct' and 'Indirect' lighting influences.

 ![A screenshot showing the 'Direct' and 'Indirect' boxes unticked.](images/untick.png)